eclipse-sumo/sumo/docs/web/docs/Simulation/SublaneModel.md

 !!! caution
     The sublane model is a developing subject.
 It is not compatible with [opposite direction driving](../Simulation/OppositeDirectionDriving.md) so far.

+## Lateral Resolution and Vehicle Position
+When the sublane model is activated, the lateral vehicle position (measured as offset from the centerline of the lane) can take on any value between [-laneWidth/2, laneWidth/2] regardless of the lateral resolution value.

+The resolution wich implicitly divides a lane into one or more sublane stripes defines the granularity of decision making and collision detection.
+During normal simulation behavior two vehicles will never occupy the same stripe while having an overlap in the longitudinal direction of the lane.
+Consequently, the value of **--lateral-resoluton** should be low enough to account for the space requirements of the least wide traffic member.
+If three bicycles should be able to ride side by side on a 3.6m wide lane, the lateral resolution must not be higher than 1.2m.

+!!! note
+    It is recommended to set the lateral resolution to a valude that divides the lane width evenly to avoid artefacts from varyings stripe width (stripes end at the lane border).!!! note
+    It is recommended to set the lateral resolution to a valude that divides the lane width evenly to avoid artefacts from varyings stripe width (stripes end at the lane border).

+!!! caution
+    The smaller the value of **--lateral-resolution**, the higher the running time for computing the simulation state.

 ## New Parameters

 The vehicle behavior is subject to model-specific [vType attributes